Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 Education and Protection Fund.

-Further, according to the IEPF Rules, the shares on which dividend has not been claimed by
+Further, according to the IEPF Rules, the shares on which dividend has not been claimed

-be followed for claiming the dividend/shares is available on the website of the Company at
+the procedure to be followed for claiming the dividend/ shares is available on the website

 www.mayurgroups.com.

-CLAUSE (VIII) OF RULE 2 OF COMPANIES (ACCEPTANCE OF DEPOSITS!
-RULES
+CLAUSE (VIII) OF RULE 2 OF COMPANIES (ACCEPTANCE OF DEPOSITS) RULES

 2014

-relative of the director.
+the relative of the director.

 PARTICULARS OF LOANS/ADVANCES, GUARANTEES, INVESTMENTS AND